asalavaty/influential/README.md

 browseVignettes("influential")
 ```

-## An Example for Calculation of IVI
+## An Example for the Calculation of IVI

 This is a basic example which shows you how to solve a common problem: